IBEXDWM/IBEXPay-Woocommerce/readme.txt

 * Payment amount is calculated using real-time exchange rates.
 * Instant Bitcoin payments.
-* Use Lightning or Onchain.
+* Use Lightning or On-chain.
 * More than 20 countries and 10 currencies supported.

 == Installation ==